cyral-quickstart/quickstart-sidecar-cloudformation-ec2/docs/certificates.md

 In this deployment scenario, each sidecar instance will generate its own self signed certificates during deployment.
 These certificates are NOT shared between instances in deployments where the sidecar is scaled to 2 or more instances.

+This scenario is the default behavior for a sidecar deployment if you do not supply any custom certificates via the `LoadBalancerCertificateArn` template parameter or by creating the secrets listed below.

 ### Custom Certificates Provided During Deployment

 This method is suitable for both POC and production deployments as the certificates are shared across multiple instances.